BetterWayElectronics/ps4-nor-validator/README.md

 Have a look at https://repair.wiki/w/PS4_UART_Guide for a guide on how to do this.
 Once you start outputting a log, the last thing it ends on is generally the error thats stopping your console from booting (or what's causing it to crash).
 Since I don't work for Sony I cannot tell you what every single error code means, but I or others can surely help (check my discord for example).
+My program will fix a majority of issues that UART outputs, some issues like IDPS error and SAMU Enter/Leave cannot be fixed at this time.

 ### What else can your program do? ###
 I have bundled in my comparison program as well as my patching, flagging and extraction tools.
 Some of these are on my Github (https://github.com/BetterWayElectronics/) as individual apps.
 I have designed it to read dumps from either the same directory you run the program from or a /dumps/ directory.
 It also accepts different file formats beyond .bin.
 You can have 1000's of dumps in the one folder, it will simply ask which one you want to validate.
 There is also the ability to upload dumps to me after the validation is complete (or before) - this is how I keep updating my program, with your new/interesting dumps :)
+I have lots of patches for corruption and for various flags, this will fix and or enable lots of new interesting features on your PS4.

 ### Syscon? ###
 As of 1.9.2 I added Syscon Scanning & Patching.
 Use in conjunction with my provided CoreOS patching to downgrade and repair LoadBIOS errors.
 Do not use separately, you will brick.